-1.)
+- 1.)
 Policy Division: performs general program, political, and economic analysis.
 It monitors and tracks Federal programs extended to the insular areas and handles legislative affairs, other than those related to the appropriations process.
-The Division maintains a field presence in American Samoa and the Commonwealth of the Northern Mariana Islands.
+The Division maintains a field presence in American Samoa and the Commonwealth of the Northern Mariana Islands. - 2.)

-- 2.)
 Technical Assistance Division: manages all Technical Assistance grants that provide support not otherwise available to the insular areas to combat deteriorating economic and fiscal conditions.
 Activities often include, but are not limited to, building institutional capacity in the following critical areas: health care, education, public safety, data collection and analysis, fiscal accountability, energy, transportation, economic development and communication.
-The division also manages the Brown Tree Snake and Maintenance Assistance programs as well as payments to the U.S. Virgin Islands (rum excise taxes) and Guam (Section 30 income taxes). - 3.)
+The Division also manages the Brown Tree Snake and Maintenance Assistance programs as well as payments to the U.S. Virgin Islands (rum excise taxes) and Guam (Section 30 income taxes). - 3.)
 Budget and Grants Management Division: is responsible for budget formulation and presentation, chief financial officer activities, and strategic planning.
 It manages financial assistance under the Compacts of Free Association, operations and capital improvement grants to U.S. territories, Compact Impact grants, and infrastructure-related Territorial Assistance.
-The division monitors accountability issues and tracks insular area audit resolutions, including Single Audits.
+The Division monitors accountability issues and tracks insular area audit resolutions, including Single Audits.
 The Division maintains an office in Hawaii for Compact oversight in the FSM, RMI and Palau and has a field presence in the FSM, and the RMI.

-The Office of Insular Affairs is headed by the Assistant Secretary - Insular and International Affairs, who provides overall policy direction, and a Director, who handles overall management of the Office and acts on behalf of the Assistant Secretary in their absence.
+The Office of Insular Affairs is headed by the Assistant Secretary - Insular and International Affairs, who provides overall policy direction, a Deputy Assistant Secretary, and a Director, who handles overall management of the Office and acts on behalf of the Assistant Secretary and Deputy Assistant Secretary in their absence.

-In 2020, OIA will pursue the Department's mission of Fulfilling Our Trust and Insular Responsibilities by executing activities which bolster healthcare capacity, strengthen island economies, and fulfill U.S. Compact obligations.
+In 2021, OIA will support the Department's mission of Fulfilling Our Trust and Insular Responsibilities by executing activities which bolster healthcare capacity, strengthen island economies, and fulfill obligations under the U.S. Compacts.
 With financial assistance programs exceeding \$600 million per year, OIA requires sufficient personnel resources to provide oversight of grants, including Compact and mandatory CIP funding.
-At the 2020 level of funding OIA will:
+At the 2021 level of funding OIA will:

-- Improve out-year performance by grantees by continuing to focus on oversight. - Conduct site visits to grant projects. - Continue to actively work with the U.S. Territories and the Freely Associated States to ensure their compliance with the Single Audit Act and to improve the timeliness of their audit submissions.
+- Improve out-year performance by grantees by continuing to focus on oversight. - Conduct site visits to grant projects.

+Continue to actively work with the U.S. Territories and the Freely Associated States to ensure their compliance with the Single Audit Act and to improve the timeliness of their audit submissions.